 Mrs Duggan was appointed to the FA Board on 1 October 2019 and became an elected director in 2021.
-She is the Chair of the Football Development and Nominations committees and a member of the Board's digital sub-committee.
+She was a member Board's digital sub-committee.
 Mrs Duggan has 25 years experience in various roles in football and is a former Matilda.
-Mrs Duggan holds a Commerce degree from the University of Wollongong and serves on several committees and sports' boards including NSW government agency Venues NSW.
-A communications and broadcast professional, Mrs Duggan is a Journalist and Presenter for Optus Sport and has worked in the media industry for 20 years, and is especially fond of her time covering the Matilda's, Socceroos, the Westfield W-league and the 2019 FIFA Women's World Cup.
+Mrs Duggan holds a Commerce degree from the University of Wollongong and serves on several committees and sports' boards including NSW Government agency Venues NSW.
+A communications and broadcast professional, Mrs Duggan is a Journalist and Presenter for Optus Sport and has worked in the media industry for 20 years, and is especially fond of her time covering the Matilda's, Socceroos, the Westfield W-league and the FIFA Women's World Cup.